Giants vs. Nationals Player Props Betting Odds

 Estrada Stats

-- Estrada has 45 hits with seven doubles, six home runs and eight walks.
-He has driven in 14 runs with nine stolen bases.
+- Estrada has seven doubles, six home runs, eight walks and 14 RBI (46 total hits).
+He's also swiped 10 bases.

-- Estrada hopes to build on a six-game hitting streak in this matchup.
-In his last 10 outings he is hitting .385 with two doubles, two home runs, three walks and seven RBI.
+- Estrada has recorded a base hit in seven straight games.
+During his last 10 games he is batting .366 with two doubles, two home runs, three walks and seven RBI.

 Estrada Recent Games